-Finally, consider whether your time is better spent on other areas of your business.
+Consider whether your time is better spent on other areas of your business.
 Be honest with yourself about why you fell behind in the first place.
-Whether you need an in-house accountant to help you with your business or a software solution that can organize your information and take some of the burden off you, explore your options and do some research.
+Whether you need an in-house bookkeeper to help you, outsourced bookkeeping services, or a software solution that can organize your information and take some of the burden off you, explore your options and do some research.

 One thing is certain: your books need to be accurate.
 The IRS is pretty adamant about that fact.
 So if you don’t have the bandwidth to manage the books yourself, it may be time to call in some backup.
 For more information on accounting best practices and options, check out our blog.

 Not sure what kind of shape your books are in?
 ScaleFactor’s free QuickBook Health Check can help you understand where your books could use some TLC.